chamilaadhi/apim-tutorial/Readme.md

 ## Prerequisite

 - Java 8 or above
-- Docker and Docker compose
+- Docker and Docker compose (Allocate a minimum of 4 CPU cores and 4GB Memory for Docker resources)

 ### Build API Manager 4.0.0 docker image (Only till APIM 4.0.0 docker images are released)